ArcticSnow/TopoPyScale_Documentation/docs/index.md

 key: {uid}:{api-key}
 ```

+## Contribution

+We welcome, and are pleased for any new contribution to this downscaling toolbox.
+So if you have suggestions, correction and addition to the current code, please come join us on [GitHub](https://github.com/ArcticSnow/TopoPyScale) and talk to us via email.

 ## Funding and Support

-TopoPyScale is currently developed by scientists at:
+TopoPyScale is currently developed by people at:

 - [University of Oslo](https://www.mn.uio.no/geo/english/), Norway
 - SLF, Switzerland